The Well (starting September 17, 2018)

-This is for all middle school and high school youth, and we meet after the 10:00 service on Sunday mornings.
-We gather down in the Youth Room (located off of the Undercroft), and we discuss the Gospel reading from that morning—What does the reading mean to you?
-What questions do you have about the reading?
-What does it have to do with us today?
+This is for all middle school and high school youth, and we meet after the 10:00 am service on Sunday mornings.
+We gather down in the Youth Room (located off of the Undercroft), and we discuss the Gospel reading from that morning as well as the sermon and how that pertains to our life.

-Once a month, throughout the school year, we try to offer a fun activity or event for our youth.
+At least twice a month throughout the school year we try to offer a fun activity or event for our youth.
 It can be anything from going to the Pumpkin Patch, having sleepovers at church, roller skating, lunch at the Lake Oswego Creamery, or just watching a movie and eating popcorn together!
-There may be a small admission cost to attend, but we often use program funds to cover part of the expenses. *Scholarships are available too.
+There may be a small admission cost to attend, but we often use program funds to cover part of the expenses. *Scholarships are available too

 High School Mission Trip